WaleeTheRobot/order-flow-bot/README.md

 #### Stacked Imbalances

 This strategy is the common stacked imbalances strategy.
 It will trigger based on finding stacked imbalances.
 Note that just because it found a stacked imbalance doesn't mean it can revert shortly afterwards causing those stacked imbalances to become invalid.
-This is just an example strategy and you should customize it to your own liking.
+This is just an example strategy to display how to access the databar and technical levels and you should customize it to your own liking.

+#### Both

+- Has valid bar count
+- Has valid volume
+- Triggers at trigger strike price if its used

 #### Long

 - Previous bar is bullish
 - Current bar is bullish
 - Current bar is above fast EMA
-- Triggers at trigger strike price if its used
+- Current delta is above valid delta
 - Has valid ask stacked imbalances

 #### Short